Texas Hold’em Strategy for Beginners

 Beginners get a little too excited when they are dealt an ace.
 Whilst it’s the best card to be dealt, the card that comes with it is equally as important.
 There’s no use playing big pots with ace two off suit as you’re always going to be at a disadvantage.

-If you are playing ace rag, be careful if you hit top pair, the second card (kicker) will often fail you and cause you to lose more money.
+If you are playing ace rag, be careful if you hit top pair, the second card (kicker) will often fail you and cause you to lose money.
 This is arguably one of the biggest reason’s beginners lose to nitty low stakes regulars.
 They can’t get away from ace rag.
 Check out a previous article on ace rag here.

 Like most things in the 21st century, there are almost too many options available.
 Login into any major poker site and you will see countless games running at different stakes.
-As you’re new to Texas Hold’em, don’t get excited and play higher stakes than your ability.
+As you’re new to Texas Hold’em, don’t get ahead of yourself and play higher stakes than your ability.
 Instead, start small at the micro stakes.
 Work up a bankroll and move up gradually, in line with your ability.

 Winners at low to high stakes will prey on beginners who take shots.
 Don’t be one of them.
 Your day will come when you will be playing with them and hopefully have an edge.